peace-Van/crystal-clustering/README.md

 The cluster number is not directly given, but controlled by the temperature `T`.
 Higher temperature gives more clusters.

 Basically, it's a divisive strategy over Minimum Spanning Tree optimizing a specific criterion (Gibbs free energy in terms of physical chemistry).
-For details about the method, see .
+For details about the method, see [A novel clustering method - Crystal clustering](https://peace-van.github.io/climate/2023/11/01/crystalcluster.html).
 For definitions of the parameters, see the leading comments in `crystalcluster.m`.
-`iris.mat` is an example dataset (The iris flower dataset).
+`iris.mat` is an example dataset (the Iris flower dataset).